frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/dunning.md

 ### 2.2 Statuses

-These are the statuses that are auto-assigned to Sales Invoice.
+These are the statuses that are auto-assigned to Dunning.

 * **Draft**: A draft is saved but yet to be submitted.
 * **Resolved**: The Dunning is set to be resoled if the demand letter is acknowledged and paid.